Grilled Pork Tenders are SO good. This simple recipe will have you smiling.

 I like pork any-which-way he makes it.
 Sometimes he puts some garlic, salt and pepper on it or he uses Penzey’s rub to liven it up.
 Other times he adds a Citrus Marinade.
 Or he uses teriyaki sauce (always Kikkoman’s).
 Super yummy.
 Marinate it for at least an hour, then take it out of the refrigerator and let the temperature rise a bit, and grill as noted in the recipe.

 He made it two ways this time.
 Part of it was seasoned with just salt, pepper, olive oil, and garlic.
 The other part had some Penzy’s Grilling Spices sprinkled over the meat.
 We had some friends over for supper and everything was delicious.
-Don made the Grilled Pork Tenders on the outdoor grill, but you can make it on a George Foreman Indoor Grill, too.
+Don made the Grilled Pork Tenders on the outdoor grill, but if you don’t have one, you can make it on an indoor grill.
+You would likely have to slice it first and then grill it.
 It only takes a few minutes either way.

 This time, he put the spices over the outside of the whole tenderloin and grilled it whole using the indirect method, slow cooking the meat over the unheated area of the grill for 30 minutes.
 Then he sliced and finished the pieces to the desired doneness for each diner over the hot part of the grill.

 You’re gonna wanna eat this.
 When you try it, be sure to comment and let us know what you put on your grilled pork tenders.